 Maybe she just wanted to try someone else and play the field.
 Maybe her aesthetic evolved and didn’t fit with his anymore.
 It can be hard for the hairstylist, no doubt.
 But at the end of the day, it’s up to the client, and there really is no wrong reason.
 Most hairstylists got into this industry because they love making people happy.
 If the client is happier with someone else, it’s part of the stylist's job to be selfless and accept it.
 How you go about the “breakup” is another story...

 Honesty, while not always easy, is definitely the best policy.
 Here’s the thing: I love when my clients have opinions.
 Nobody knows your hair better than you!
 When a client tells me this is how I need to cut their bangs from their personal years of experience, you’d better believe I listen.
 But often, clients feel muted in the chair and don’t want to rock the boat.

 Communication is key.
-If you’ve been getting your hair cut for years by someone, try someone else out by chance, and LOVE the new stylist, I’d gently let your original one know.
+If you’ve been getting your hair cut for years by someone, try someone else out by chance.
+If you LOVE the new stylist, I’d gently let your original one know.
 Something like “Thank you so much for all the amazing hair you’ve given me over the past couple of years.
 You truly are awesome.
 But I think I found someone who understands my fringe a bit better” is a nice way to go.

 As a young stylist in the game, if I had heard this (and trust me, I did), I’d immediately start brushing up on my cutting skills and try to make myself better.
 That’s what separates the good hairdressers from the amazing ones.
 Amazing ones are open to learning new things and constantly trying to better themselves.